 Online Groups, Groups, Forums and Apps

 Online forums like Facebook groups are great places to seek advice on particular areas from experienced travelers for localized and current information.

 Another tool we use for local research is iOverlander.
-This mapping and travel app uses community contributions to provide up to date travel information including warnings from other overlanders.
-This resource is helpful for issues at a local level which might escape the attention of government websites.
+This mapping and travel app uses community contributions to provide up-to-date travel information including warnings from other overlanders.
+This resource is helpful for issues at a local level that might escape the attention of government websites.

 Local News and Local Government Agencies

 If you do find yourself in a localized emergency situation, local online news is the best place to get information.
 You can also get in touch with Mexico’s governmental tourism agencies such as the tourist police for the region you are traveling in.

 Situations can develop quickly so it is important to stay informed through local channels.
 We are not talking about drug cartels with assault weapons here either.
 Civil unrest, blockades, and protests can turn violent quickly.
 Steer clear of these situations or face being singled out as a foreigner.